"Devaney said the SEDC

 A contract with the accountant, Michael Williams, specifies that he was to look into the "accuracy

-programs, which paid hospital staff more than $1 million in 2008 as a reward for meeting
+which paid hospital staff more than $1 million in 2008 as a reward for meeting patient health care

-with the collapse of the national auction-rate securities market, and that he will determine how
+the collapse of the national auction-rate securities market, and that he will determine how proceeds

-proceeds from those bonds affected the hospital's financial performance.
-Additionally, the
+from those bonds affected the hospital's financial performance.
+Additionally, the investigator is to

-investigator is to review "alleged retaliatory actions" made by hospital management against
+review "alleged retaliatory actions" made by hospital management against various employees.

 Citing confidentiality concerns, board members have declined to say more about the allegations.

-formal plan for the replacement of Tri-City's chief executive officer.
-According to the board's
+plan for the replacement of Tri-City's chief executive officer.
+According to the board's secretary,

-to look at the hospital's administrative processes with an eye toward freeing up extra cash.
-He
+look at the hospital's administrative processes with an eye toward freeing up extra cash.
+He said he

-said he has found some areas, such as paying a recruiter to identify candidates for midlevel
+has found some areas, such as paying a recruiter to identify candidates for midlevel management

 "We're paying for things we're not using," Anderson said.